daydreamheart/pokemon-sprites/README.md

 # pokemon-sprites
-A single-page Pokemon Sprites demo to practice basic DOM. 💫
+A single-page Pokemon Sprites demo with basic DOM. 💫